innaesim/backup_utility/README.md

 - **Java 8** or higher
 - PostgreSQL or MySQL client tools installed and available in system PATH
+- pg_dump or mysqldumb tools installed and available in system PATH
 - Access credentials for the target database(s)

 ## Usage